 How has the aluminium sector performed in the past decade and when is a good time to invest in the sector?

-The aluminium (metals) sector has provided investors healthy returns in certain time periods during the past decade but overall, the performance of the sector has been underwhelming.
+The aluminium (metals) sector has provided investors healthy returns of over 200% over the past decade.

 Aluminium stocks are usually risker as their fortunes are prone to economic booms and busts and for this reason, they are often called cyclical stocks.
 Generally considered an offensive tactic in investing, cyclical stocks can be used to generate high returns when the economy is doing well.